-What works for me is to perform the Tibetan rites in the morning, then genius mind writing, which is like journaling, to listen to a short meditation, to ensure I move my body (I’ve rejoined my local gym and am participating each morning in classes via zoom) and have at least one healthy meal.
+What works for me is to perform the 5 Tibetan rites yoga poses in the morning, then embark on a short genius mind writing session, which is like journaling, to listen to a short meditation, to ensure I move my body (walking is my preference) and have at least one healthy meal.
 At the end of the day, it means going to bed at the same time every night, doing my gratitude list and listening to either a meditation or some beautiful music to lull me into sleep.

 When we gather ourselves, we can be more conscious and make more conscious choices.
 And we can do that in several important ways: